jsuarezruiz/AlohaKit.Animations/README.md

 we can define animations directly in XAML (as Application or Page Resources):

 ```
-<mauianimation:FadeToAnimation
+<alohakit:FadeToAnimation
     x:Key="FadeToAnimation"
     Target="{x:Reference FadeBox}"
     Duration="2000"
     Opacity="0"/>
 ```
-Using the namespace of mauianimation, we have access to the whole set of animations of the library.
+Using the namespace of AlohaKit.Animations, we have access to the whole set of animations of the library.
 In all of them there are a number of common **parameters** such as:

 - **Target**: Indicate the visual element to which we will apply the animation.
 - **Duration**: Duration of the animation in milliseconds.